-When PRODUCTS magazine recently asked designers from across the country to name their top kitchen product and design essentials, some discussed new or perennial favorites, while others responded with ongoing trends and popular client requests.
+When PRODUCTS magazine asked designers from across the country to name their top kitchen products and design essentials, some discussed new or perennial favorites, while others responded with ongoing trends and popular client requests.

-Others described features and amenities integral to any well-designed kitchen and bath.
-These include windows that offer generous views of nature and provide homeowners “a feeling of relief” when they’re working in the kitchen, says designer Lori Carroll, principal of an eponymous Tucson, Ariz.-based interior design firm.
+Many described features and amenities integral to any well-designed kitchen and bath.
+These include windows that offer generous views of nature and provide homeowners “a feeling of relief” when they’re working in the kitchen, says designer Lori Carroll, principal of the eponymous Tucson, Ariz.-based interior design firm.

 This is not to diminish the importance of choosing the right product.
-But because kitchens and baths are such personal spaces, very rarely is there one item that fits all.
-Nevertheless, here are 12 must-haves for the kitchen worth your consideration.
+But because kitchens are such personal spaces, there is rarely one item that fits all.
+Nevertheless, here are 12 must-haves for the kitchen worth considering.